siplasplas/qmagnifier/README.md

-# maxi-crystal
+# qmagnifier
-Big transparent magnifier
+Magnifier written with Qt